Henry III of France: French reign (1574–1589)

 Henry III, stung by the open disobedience of Guise, attempted a coup in May 1588 and sent royal Swiss troops into several neighbourhoods.
 This had the unintended effect of rallying the people against him and in favor of the more popular Guise during the Day of the Barricades.
 Henry III fled the city; he later sought support from the Parlement of Paris and propped up an anti-League establishment throughout France.

 Following the defeat of the Spanish Armada that summer, the king's fear of Spanish support for the Catholic League apparently waned.
 Accordingly, on 23 December 1588, at the Château of Blois, he invited Guise to the council chamber where the duke's brother Louis II, Cardinal of Guise, already waited.
 The duke was told that the king wished to see him in the private room adjoining the royal bedroom.
 There, royal guardsmen murdered the duke, then the cardinal.
 To make certain that no contender for the French throne was free to act against him, the king had the duke's son imprisoned.
 The duke of Guise had been very popular in France, and the citizenry turned against Henry for the murders.
 The Parlement instituted criminal charges against the king, and he was compelled to join forces with his heir, the Protestant Henry of Navarre, by setting up the Parliament of Tours.

 By 1589 Henry's popularity hit a new low.
 Preachers were calling for his assassination and labelling him a tyrant.
 The people of Paris disdained him for his court extravagances, allowing corruption to grow rife, high taxes and having relied extensively on Italian financiers.
-But what most Parisians hated most about him was his alleged sexuality, as sodomy was seen as heresy and a social deviance at the time.
+But what most Parisians hated most about him was his alleged sexuality.